cogdog/free-to-use-browser-extension/README.md

 This is a slightly updated version of [the extension created at the Library of Congress](https://labs.loc.gov/work/experiments/free-to-use-browser-extension/) that displays a random public domain image from the Library of Congress every time you open a new browser tab/window.

 I just love this tool and over the years have made minor changes to one file to keep it working.
-This repo is just to make my working version available to anyone else.
+This repo is just to make my working version available to anyone else and where I can figure out, updating.

 The original version was created in 2018 by Flynn Shannon-- see his blog post [Explore Historical Images through the Library of Congress Free to Use Browser Extension](https://blogs.loc.gov/thesignal/2018/08/explore-historical-images-through-the-library-of-congress-free-to-use-browser-extension/).

 ## Blogged
 * [Instead of Nothingness, Every New Open Tab Becomes a Public Domain Image Doorway of Curiosity](https://cogdogblog.com/2018/09/instead-of-nothingness/) (Sep 18 2018)